iainbullock/rsyncd-conf/README.md

 For my personal use, not publically supported.
 High level instructions provided below

 ## Set up instructions
-1. Create a Docker volume called rsyncd_docker
+1. Create a Docker volume called rsyncd
 2. Review and modify the docker-compose.yml file according to your requirements.
 Likely changes will be the volume mapping - /home:/home, and the port mapping
 3. Deploy the Docker stack using your modified docker-compose.yml
 4. Let the container run for the first time to create the default config files in the Docker volume